redox-os/website/content/news/gsoc-self-hosting-1.md

 # When Can I Try This Out?

-It should be possible to install and run Rustc and GCC in the next release of Redox; which should be soon, although there is still an issue of two blocking release.
+It should be possible to install and run Rustc and GCC in the next release of Redox; which should happen soon, although there is still an issue or two blocking release.